alejandrobernalcollazos/devops-incluit-1/modulo6/trabajo_en_clase/README.md

 ## 25. Crear la tabla "attitudes"

 ```
-CREATE TABLE IF NOT EXISTS attitudes (
+mysql> CREATE TABLE IF NOT EXISTS attitudes (
     id int(11) NOT NULL,
     name varchar(200) NOT NULL,
     description varchar(200) NOT NULL